 Mora is a decidedly white-collar town, with fully 95.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mora is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Mora who work in personal care services (25.07%), sales jobs (23.45%), and food service (19.68%).

-A relatively large number of people in Mora telecommute to their jobs.
-Overall, about 11.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.86% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Mora, however, the average commute to work is quite long.
 On average, people spend 45.34 minutes each day getting to work, which is significantly higher than the national average.

-The overall education level of Mora citizens is substantially higher than the typical US community, as 29.03% of adults in Mora have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Mora citizens is substantially higher than the typical US community, as 29.03% of adults in Mora have at least a bachelor's degree.

 Mora is an extremely ethnically-diverse town.
 The people who call Mora home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Mora, accounting for 80.33% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Mora residents report their race to be White.
 Important ancestries of people in Mora include Norwegian, Irish, French, English, and German.